Our Sectors and Regions

 North America: Shaping the future of mining

 North America, home to the United States, Canada, and Mexico, is experiencing a resurgence in mining activities.
-The demand for resources, coupled with advancements in mining technology, has created opportunities for Mipac to significantly impact this region.
+The demand for resources, coupled with advancements in mining technology, has created opportunities for Mipac to impact this region significantly.

-Mipac has been pivotal in optimising mineral processing plants and refining control systems in North America.
-The company’s expertise in adapting to diverse geological conditions has been instrumental in maximising production output while minimising environmental impact.
+Mipac continues to grow its portfolio in this region, optimising mineral processing plants and refining control systems across North America.
+Our transferable knowledge in every stage of the mineral extraction process has been instrumental in maximising production output while minimising environmental impact.

-Our strong relationship with several Teck Coal Operations, including Greenhills has delivered plant optimisation and digitalisation projects, and our recent acquisition by GR Engineering has opened up new partnerships with our sister company, Hanlon Engineering.
+Our strong relationship with several Canadian coal operations, including Elk Valley Resource’s Greenhills Operation, has delivered plant optimisation and digitalisation projects, and our recent establishment of Mipac Inc., based in Tucson, has delivered a range of partnership deliverables with our sister company GR Engineering Services Inc (previously known as Hanlon Engineering).

 Central and South America: Forging new frontiers